 As with many worthwhile rewards, consistency in skincare is key.
 Results typically take time, but setting and accomplishing skin health goals has myriad benefits, beyond beautiful skin.
 This is the reason Dr. Sandra Lee (aka Dr. Pimple Popper) created SLMD Skincare: to empower people to be able to manage some of the most common skin concerns without having to see a dermatologist.
 Here are some of her most requested recommendations:

-- For face acne: the 3-step Acne System and Sensitive Skin Acne System to cleanse, treat and moisturize
+- For face acne: the 3-step Acne System to cleanse, treat and moisturize

 - For aging skin: brightening products like Bright Future Vitamin C Serum and Dark Spot Fix

 - For body acne: the Body Acne System, including a body wash and take-anywhere spray